What Makes A Good Photo? – Five Key Elements

 “Now, to consult the rules of composition before making a picture is a little like consulting the law of gravity before going for a walk.”
 Edward Weston, photographer.

-Composition is how we arrange the elements within the frame of our photograph.
-It’s about what we include within our frame and what we leave out.
-We can control our compositions by our choice of lens, our point of view from where we take our photograph and sometimes by moving the physical elements we are photographing.
+Composition is how you arrange the elements within the frame of our photograph.
+It’s about what you include within our frame and what you leave out.
+You can control our compositions by our choice of lens, our point of view from where we take our photograph.
+Sometimes you can move the physical elements you are photographing.
 Composition is another one of the essential qualities of a good photograph.

 Rules of Composition